PSG announce Gianluigi Buffon departure | Goal.com

 PSG announce Buffon departure

-Gianluigi Buffon will leave Paris Saint-Germain this summer when his contract expires, the club have confirmed.
+Gianluigi Buffon will leave Paris Saint-Germain this summer when his contract expires, it has been confirmed.

 The Italian goalkeeper joined the French giants last year on a free transfer from Juventus, signing a one-year contract.

-The 41-year-old made 25 appearances in all competitions as Thomas Tuchel's team won Ligue 1 but were beaten in the Coupe de France final and knocked out of the Champions League and Coupe de la Ligue early.
+The 41-year-old made 25 appearances in all competitions as Thomas Tuchel's team won Ligue 1 but were beaten in the Coupe de France final and knocked out early in the Champions League and Coupe de la Ligue.

 And it has now been announced that Buffon's contract will not be extended and he has played his last game for the club.